juanfont/headscale/docs/Running.md

      headscale/headscale:x.x.x headscale serve
    ```

-6. If you used tailscale.com before in your nodes, make sure you clear the tailscald data folder
+6. If you used tailscale.com before in your nodes, make sure you clear the tailscaled data folder

    ```shell
    systemctl stop tailscaled